MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

       <img src="/images/power_flow_solution_NR/delta_P_Q.png" class="centered">
     </figure>
     <p>
       Step 2 is next and requires the use of the equations from figures 4 and 5 to compute the Jacobian matrix in figure 3.
-In practice, step 1 and step 2 can actually be swapped since the steps do not depend on the other to proceed with the calculation.
+In practice, step 1 and step 2 can actually be swapped if desired since the steps do not depend on the other to proceed with the calculation.
 Step 3 requires setting up the Jacobian matrix and real and reactive power variance vector in an Ax = b matrix equation format to determine the vector for the bus voltage and voltage angle variances, as shown below.
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/matrix_eqn.png" class="centered">